apache/druid/docs/tutorials/tutorial-extern.md

    </Tabs>

 1. When querying, use the `rowsPerPage` query context parameter to restrict the output file size.
-It is possible to add very large LIMIT to the end of your query to force Druid to create one file, however this  technique is not recommended.
+While it's possible to add a very large LIMIT at the end of your query to force Druid to create a single file, we don't recommend this technique.

 ## Learn more

 See the following topics for more information:

-* [Export to a destination](../multi-stage-query/reference.md#extern-to-export-to-a-destination) for a reference of the EXTERN
+* [Export to a destination](../multi-stage-query/reference.md#extern-to-export-to-a-destination) for a reference of the EXTERN.
 * [SQL-based ingestion security](../multi-stage-query/security.md/#permissions-for-durable-storage) for cloud permission requirements for MSQ.